-Changing to EV-1 will modify the shutter speed and aperture to suit a lighter scene.
-Change to EV+1 and the settings will be adjusted for a darker scene.
+Changing to EV-1 modifies the shutter speed and aperture to suit a lighter scene.
+If you change to EV+1, the settings are adjusted for a darker scene.

 If your camera app has exposure compensation, it can help you get a grip on manual exposures.
-And it’s quicker and easier than having to adjust the shutter speed and f-stop.
+And it’s quicker and easier than adjusting the shutter speed and f-stop.

 The white balance keeps your whites white.
 Usually, the automatic white balance should do the trick.
-But if you find your whites turning blue or yellow, you can make a change to your camera’s white balance.
+But if you find your whites turning blue or yellow, you can change your camera’s white balance.